 Online retailers need to work hard to please e-commerce customers in this advanced digital age.
-The customer’s expectation that products are delivered accurately and quickly, at a low price, and in perfect condition.
+Customer’s expect their products to be delivered accurately and quickly, at a low price, and in perfect condition.
 The highest standard of service needs to be consistently applied to maintain customer trust.
-To retain customers effectively, a top-notch logistics structure must be in place that efficiently manages every aspect of the supply chain.
+To retain customers effectively, a top-notch logistics structure inlcuding last mile delivery optimization must be in place that efficiently manages every aspect of the supply chain.
 A retailer’s survival depends on how efficiently they can manage their relationships with business partners.

 Mobile-based logistics applications increase overall functionality to integrate various aspects of the main system.
 They assist in increasing overall visibility by generating in-depth reports that summarize distribution processes.
-These reports may be used to develop a logistics process that goes step by step to maximize last-mile delivery performance.
+These reports may be used by the carriers in the last mile to develop a logistics process that goes step by step to maximize last mile delivery performance.

-Plans of action aided by the use of last-mile optimization software help to delegate assets, between factory and warehouse operations and manpower.
-After last-mile software implementation is completed, a base set of data is generated by using historical data.
+Plans of action aided by the use of last mile delivery optimization software help to delegate assets, between factory and warehouse operations and manpower.
+After last mile software implementation is completed, a base set of data is generated by using historical data.
 This is an extremely valuable tool that can be analyzed to make better decisions, enhance procedures, and apply them correctly.
 This is crucial for carrying forth your company’s updated set of last-minute delivery solutions that are aimed at cutting costs and increasing positive outcomes for customers.

-Applying Last-Mile Optimization Software to Manage Third-Party Drivers
+Applying Last Mile Optimization to Manage Third-Party Drivers

 The rapidly evolving e-commerce industry has created an on-demand boom.
 It has become common for businesses to use freelance drivers and local fleets that require tech apps to manage fleets locally.
 Technology vendors can also be hired to build a mobile app to manage drivers through a dashboard that integrates all the drivers into one system overview.